tony-rowan/homey-tech-task/README.md

 5. Q: Similar to projects, who should be allowed to comment on projects?
   Can comments be edited or deleted?
   A: Let's say no for now - comments are fire and forget - like text messages.

+6. Q: Should the history of the status changes be interspersed with the comments?
+  A: Yes.